WeGetFinancing/woocommerce-checkout-plugin/README.md

 4. Click on the button "Upload Plugin", it is positioned nearby the header "Add Plugins"
 5. Click on the button "Choose file" to select the plugin.zip file that you downloaded before
 6. Proceed with Install Now and follow the instructions
-7. Once installed go to Plugins > Installed Plugins
+7. Once installed, go to Plugins > Installed Plugins
 8. Find the plugin, it's called "WeGetFinancing Payment Gateway", and click on  the "Activate" button
    ![Plugin Activation](./assets/install-1.png)